sw-clough/twirpjs/README.md

 # TwirpJS | A protobuf.js-based twirp client library

 [twirp](https://github.com/twitchtv/twirp) is a protobuf-based RPC transport spec with a great golang implementation.
-This repo aims to be a worthy javascript client implementation, built with [protobuf.js](https://github.com/dcodeIO/protobuf.js)
+This project is built on the [protobuf.js](https://github.com/dcodeIO/protobuf.js) library and aims to be a worthy javascript twirp client implementation.

-See the example directory for usage.
+At the moment it provides two transport APIs: a fetch-based promise interface (the default), and an XHR-based RxJS observable transport.
+See the example directory for detailed usage.

 Experiments with streaming twirps are happening on the v6_streams_alpha branch.